-Incident Name: Murder of Young Person in Community

-Incident Date: [date]

-Response Plan Draft: [#] Date: [date] Time: [time]
+Incident Name: Murder of Young Person in Community Incident Date: [date] Response Plan Draft: [#] Date: [date] Time: [time]

 Action Details Status 1.
 Communication Circle of Departments held beginning at [time and date] (name departments) Action planning circle beginning with a check-in, smudge and prayer.
 Circle completed at [time and date].
 Team to meet again at [time and date] before community meeting.
 RCMP liaison [name staff person] in constant communication with RCMP and will fan info out to ED and all departments.
 Chief and Council confirmed [name] as spokesperson.
 Name not to be released until notified as OK.
 Name of victim released in media [date].
 Charges laid [date and time] in [name of court] and name of accused not released as protected by Young Offenders Act.
 Press [names of Chief and Council and/or staff] to manage press.
 Press conference completed. [name] radio and [name] TV and [name] newspaper interviews completed [date].
 Meeting with Chief and Council and RCMP Meeting planned for [time and date] as soon as details are available - more communication to follow.
 [Time and date] meeting completed.
 Coordination between departments Check-in planned for [time and date] at [location].
 Check in completed by [time and date] pm.
 Second check in planned for [time and date].
 Flyer to be developed for delivery ASAP notifying community of supports and events Flyer developed [time and date] Flyer delivered [time and date] with Chief and Council members and senior staff delivering and visiting some homes.
-House to house visiting by Chief and Council and/or staff Possibility of visits to be discussed with Chief and Council.
+House to house visiting by Chief and Council and/ or staff Possibility of visits to be discussed with Chief and Council.
 Decision made [date] and visits planned for [date].

-[Name] to prepare a flyer for planning for safety for self and supporting others in being safe to be circulated at community meeting [date] and distributed to the community after.
+Safety Flyer for community [Name] to prepare a flyer for planning for safety for self and supporting others in being safe to be circulated at community meeting [date] and distributed to the community after.
 Safety flyer distributed to participants at community dinner [date] and delivered house to house [date].
-Use Facebook First Nation account and website to counter misinformation and rumours ASAP.
+Facebook and First Nation website distributed facts Use Facebook First Nation account and website to counter misinformation and rumours ASAP.
 Updates completed twice daily.
-Work with Youth Councillor to develop strategies for youth.
+Youth targeted for specific communication and inclusion Work with Youth Councillor to develop strategies for youth.
 Youth specific circles planned for [date and time].
-2. Family Support Once family is identified, [names] will coordinate family visits and supports.
+2. Family Support Family support will be offered to all family and extended family members of victim Once family is identified, [names] will coordinate family visits and supports.
 Family support in place at [names] home and at [community building] at [times and dates].
 Community dinner and meeting [date] included family and [community facility] drop in open from [time] to [time] on [dates].
-Communication with the other FNs will be led by [name].
+In the event that the person is from another First Nations community, this Nation will be included as soon as possible Communication with the other FNs will be led by [name].
 Home Nation of the victim and related Nation(s) representatives were included in the dinner and meeting and support to local home provided through home visits by support services staff.
-3. Youth Outreach and Support Good attendance and participation by youth at meeting and dinner.
+3. Youth Outreach and Support Include youth in community dinner and meeting on [date] and provide support Good attendance and participation by youth at meeting and dinner.
 Support offered.
-Youth circle to be held at [time and date].
+Hold youth circle ASAP Youth circle to be held at [time and date].
 It will be coordinated with [names of people and agencies]. [names of departments and staff] coordinating logistics for youth circle.
-All high schools invited. planning for safety for self and supporting others in being safe to be circulated at community meeting [date] and distributed to the community after.
-Use Facebook First Nation account and website to counter misinformation and rumours ASAP.
-Work with Youth Councillor to develop strategies for youth.
-2. Family Support Once family is identified, [names] will coordinate family visits and supports.
-Communication with the other FNs will be led by [name].
-3. Youth Outreach and Support
+All high schools invited.